danielharrell/open-eyes-lect-2017-18/Open.md

 our own, comprehending self and other at once.
 But how?
-How can I ever *be* self and other at once? <!--Question this later, suggesting that I am not self and other at once--> There is a paradox here like the paradox in our jar and parabola.
+How can I ever *be* self and other at once? <!--Question this later, suggesting that I am not self and other at once--> There is a paradox here like those in our jar and parabola.
 For in spatial terms, we might say that I am carried outside myself in my awareness of anything else; yet also kept inside myself since this awareness is mine, and